 We are a Registered Charity Number 1075316

-STIRF will provide funds for up to £25,000 to be repeated the following year subject to satisfactory progress.
+STIRF will provide funds for up to £60,000 payable over two years subject to satisfactory progress.